Skip to main content

 If your situation is urgent, call us on 020 7974 4444.

-If you are experiencing domestic abuse or feel unsafe in your home, we can provide you with confidential housing advice and support.
+If you're experiencing domestic abuse or feel unsafe in your home, we can provide you with confidential housing advice and support.
 You do not need to wait to flee, you can approach us at any point.
 The support we provide can include:

 • help with extra security such as changing locks, personal alarms and reinforced doors